 In the beginning of this decade, molecular biology acquired significance in the study of tumoral pathology.
 Geneticists, immunologists, biochemists and epidemiologists, have given prevalence to the breast cancer problem.

 Factors are needed in order to stimulate those failures until they become irreversible, transforming the cell.
-These are known as promoter factors; useful because epidemiology was responsible of highlight them and it is from these; that researchers are trying to modify the obstacle of breast cancer.
+These are known as promoter factors; useful because epidemiology was responsible of highlight them.
+It is from these, that researchers are trying to modify the obstacle of breast cancer.

 In chemoprevention we found then, antimitogenic agents within; which the main ones are tamoxifen and anti-mutagenic agents.